 Preparing and planning is essential for earthquake safety.
 The New Madrid Seismic Zone experiences about 200 small earthquakes a year.
 Unlike some other disasters, earthquakes provide no advance warning.
-The State Emergency Management Agency works with many government and voluntary agencies, businesses and schools to ensure a coordinated, effective response to the challenges a major earthquake would pose.
-For more information, review Geologic Hazards in Missouri - PUB2467.
+The State Emergency Management Agency (SEMA) works with many government and voluntary agencies, businesses and schools to ensure a coordinated, effective response to the challenges a major earthquake would pose.

 Everyone is encouraged to sign up and participate in the Great Central U.S. ShakeOut earthquake exercise.
 Millions of people across the central U.S. will participate in earthquake drills at work, school and home.
 This year's event will be held Oct.
 19, 2023, at 10:19 a.m.
 Tell your family and friends about this important preparedness exercise.

 This popular event is held every year on the third Thursday of October, but you can hold your #ShakeOut drill when and where you want.
 Choose another date or several dates, and include people in multiple locations, perhaps through video conferencing.
-It's actually a good idea to practice earthquake safety in different situations each year.
+It is actually a good idea to practice earthquake safety in different situations each year.

 - Earthquake Exhibit at the New Madrid Historical Museum - Check out this new video tour of the earthquake exhibit at the New Madrid Historical Museum.
-The museum is located at No. 1 South Main Street, in New Madrid, Missouri.
+The museum is located at One S. Main St., in New Madrid, Missouri.

 - A Survivor's Story, Eliza Bryan – The Great New Madrid Earthquakes of 1811-12 – Dec.
 9 and 10, 2011 at the Dixie Theater in New Madrid, Missouri, Eliza told her story of surviving this terrible ordeal and life at that time in southeast Missouri.
 Eliza related her experiences to Dr. Seismo, played by David Stewart, Ph.D., through the help of Marian McDonald, who was reared in southeast Missouri more than 150 years after the great earthquakes.
 Eliza is one of the most important eyewitnesses to the events.